AndreChaves95/RestAPI_JavaSpringBoot/README.md

 # Concepts Learning

-## Use of Beans
-- @Bean -> instance of a class with metadata around it (manageable by Spring)

 ## Structure
 - It can be used something like:
 - packages: main
   |
   |  - controllers
   |  - models
   |  - services

 - But controllers will need to communicate with classes outside of the package.
-- Instead it can be used this technique/architecture:
+- Instead, it can be used this technique/architecture:

 #### Package by Feature:
-- Here its a structure like this:
+- Here it is a structure like this:
 - packages: main
 - || users
   ||  - controllers